-Last year, I created a series of work called “The Black Woman’s Crown,” which discussed the symbolism of the Black Afro as it also related to Black Women.
-In short, this is how I created my new Limited Edition Series “The Black Man’s Strength.”
+Last year, I created a series of work called “The Black Woman’s Crown,” which discussed the symbolism of the “black afro” as it relates to black women.
+In short, this is how I created my new Limited-Edition Series, “The Black Man’s Strength.”

 Before the slave trade, hairstyles were a unique marker of tribal identity, rank and status in West African societies.
 Hairstyles were almost like a person’s Social Security number.
 Your hairstyle really signified where you belong and to whom you belonged.

 When Africans were brought to America, slave traders shaved their heads.
 They were basically making people anonymous.
 That Middle Passage was an erasure of identity.
 In the past, people of African descent have been punished for wearing their natural hair proudly.
 In the 1960s during the Black Power Movement, afros became very political and a symbol of a renewed pride in one’s African roots.